Brumby: Population control methods

 The traditional method of removal, called brumby running, is reminiscent of Banjo Paterson's iconic poem, The Man from Snowy River where expert riders rope the brumbies and remove them to a new location.

 Options for population control include fertility control, ground and helicopter shooting, and mustering and trapping.
 None of the methods provide complete freedom from suffering for the horses, and the cost of each is very high.
 The costs include those that are economic, such as research, equipment purchases, and labour expenditures, as well as moral concerns over the welfare of the horses.
 As a result, more effective and efficient means of control have been called for.

 Fertility control is a non-lethal method of population management that is usually viewed as the most humane treatment, and its use is supported by the RSPCA.
 While it appears as though these treatments are effective in the breeding season immediately following injection, the lasting effects are debated.
 Because it is costly and difficult to treat animals repeatedly, this method, despite being ideal, is not widely implemented.

 Shooting by trained marksmen is considered to be the most practical method of control due to its effectiveness.
 The NSW Department of Primary Industries believe shooting is the preferred method of population control as it does not subject the horses to the stresses of mustering, yarding, and long-distance transportation, all of which are related to 'capture and removal' methods.
 Horses that are only initially wounded from shooting are tracked and dispatched if they are in accessible, open country.
 Brumbie advocacy groups do not consider mountain shooting to be humane.
-Helicopter shootings allow for aerial reconnaissance of a large area to target the densest populations, and shooters may get close enough to the target animals to ensure termination.
+Helicopter shootings allow for aerial reconnaissance of a large area to target the densest populations and shooters may get close enough to the target animals to ensure termination.
 This method is considered the most effective and cost efficient means of control, but disapproval is high amongst those that believe it is inhumane.
-Organizations supporting brumbies argue that aerial shooting is unnecessary and that alternative population control methods have not been given adequate trials, while government officials express concern about the need to control rapidly growing populations in order to avoid ecological problems associated with too many feral horses in certain areas.
+Organisations supporting brumbies argue that aerial shooting is unnecessary and that alternative population control methods have not been given adequate trials, while government officials express concern about the need to control rapidly growing populations in order to avoid ecological problems associated with too many feral horses in certain areas.

 Mustering is a labour-intensive process that results in one of two major outcomes: slaughter for sale, or relocation.
 It may be assisted by feed-luring in which bales of hay are strategically placed to attract feral horses to a location where capture is feasible.
 Complicating this process is low demand for the captured horses, making it less desirable than fertility control or shooting, which reduce the population without having to find alternative locations for them.